What is new with real estate in Coco Beach

 There are some older buildings in this area.
 Some in the past have had issues with cracks and foundation issues because the area used to be mangrove.
 Older units tend to be larger and less expensive.
 Older units (more than 5 years old) tend not to rent as well, but they do appeal to a crowd that is regular in coming to Playa and staying a week or more.

 There are plenty of new buildings going up and recently built.
 As is the case with most investment properties, the management of them is the key factor in the return on investment (ROI).
 Many realtors or developers will throw out percentages for ROI.
+Be sure to check out our article about a good investment tool that you can use or work with a realtor that uses it.

 Crossing over CTM Avenue